Skip to Content

 9. BumbleBee Applique:

-Mark with a fabric marker and embroidery the pattern as shown in the pdf pattern sheet.
+Mark with a fabric marker and embroider the pattern as shown in the pdf pattern sheet.

-If you use hand to embroidery the satin stitch instead of a sewing machine, please do it now.Onesie Applique Embroidery
+If you use hand embroidery on the satin stitch instead of a sewing machine, please do it now.Onesie Applique Embroidery

 10. Lady Bug Applique:

-Ladybug has a satin stitch on its body too.
-If sew by sewing machine, either slowly decrease or increase the zig-zag width as you work your way from one end to another.
+Ladybug has a satin stitch on its body, too.
+If sewing by sewing machine, either slowly decrease or increase the zig-zag width as you work your way from one end to another.

 Again, use fray check to stop the ends from raveling.Onesie Applique Lady Bug